OhLasFar/CS2-Ping-Optimizer/README.md

 14. **cl_invites_only_friends 0**: Determines who can send you game invites.
 15. **cl_invites_only_mainmenu 0**: Determines when you can receive game invites.

-### Effectiveness of the Tweaks:
+---

+## CS2 Ping Optimizer & Effectiveness 📉

-The tweaks are legitimate methods that some users employ to potentially reduce latency in various online games.
-However, their effectiveness can vary based on individual system configurations, network conditions, and the specific game in question.
+After applying the tweaks, you may experience improved ping and reduced lag in CS2, especially on distant servers.
+These methods are commonly used by players to reduce latency in online games.
+However, their impact can vary based on individual system configurations, network conditions, and the game itself.

-While these tweaks do alter how your system and game manage network traffic, the actual improvement in ping or gameplay might differ among users.
-It's essential to approach such guides with caution.
-While they might benefit some users, the results might not be as pronounced for everyone.
-Additionally, always remember to back up the Windows Registry before making any changes due to the inherent risks associated with modifying it.
+It's important to note that while these tweaks modify how your system and game handle network traffic, the actual benefits might not be consistent for everyone.
+Always back up the Windows Registry before making changes, given the risks associated with modifications.

-In summary, the guide provides legitimate tweaks, but the actual benefits can vary.
-It's not necessarily "false advertisement," but results may differ based on individual circumstances.
+In essence, while the guide offers legitimate methods to optimize ping, the outcomes can differ based on various factors.

 ---